-- Legislation requires the University to separate (waste electrical and electronic equipment) WEEE from other waste. - The materials such as un-used computers, accessories, electronic devices, damaged furniture, and accessories are collected at USTF stores. - An ad hoc committee is formed from time to time, headed by the Office of Finance, and members from the Office of procurement, Office of University Facilities, and Office of IT to inventor these materials and obtain offers to sell to scrap companies. - If decontamination is required, it must be carried out using a suitable disinfecting or sterilizing agent. - Make equipment safe before disposal by removing plugs, securing glass shelving/doors with tape and removing hazard /warning signs. - Please contact the department head or direct supervisor for guidance. - For disposal of IT equipment please seek advice from the IT team to ensure that sensitive information has been removed before disposal.
+- Legislation requires the University to separate Waste Electrical and Electronic equipment (WEEE) from other waste. - If decontamination is required, it must be carried out using a suitable agent and a decontamination certificate should be attached to the item for disposal. - Equipment should be made safe before disposal by removing plugs, securing glass shelving/doors with tape and removing hazard /warning signs. - For disposal of IT equipment.
+IT team advises to ensure that sensitive information has been removed before disposal.